taotriad/BabySomnia/Scream_hints.md

 [Photo with Scream cast](https://x.com/hf_dreamcatcher/status/1236567590547255296/photo/4)

-**Help**: If you know the identity of the remaining 4 backup dancers, please help (or other credits for the Music Video), please help.
+**Help**: If you know the identity of the remaining 4 backup dancers (or other credits for the Music Video), please help.

 ### Other Credits